smirarab/pasta/README.md

 All questions and inquires should be addressed to our user email group: `pasta-users@googlegroups.com`.
 Please check our [Tutorial](pasta-doc/pasta-tutorial.md) and [previous posts](https://groups.google.com/forum/#!forum/pasta-users) before sending new requests.

+The code and the algorithm are developed by Siavash Mirarab and Tandy Warnow, with help from Nam Nguyen.
+The latest version of the code includes a new code decomposition designed and implemented by [Uyen Mai](github.com/uym2).

 **Acknowledgment**: